Your words matter when you’re trying to get people to donate.

-This means you can’t just slap anything on a page, send it to a donor, and expect great results.
-(Maybe you’ve experienced this with a fundraising letter that performed so poorly you didn’t really want to try it again.)
+This means you can’t just slap any words on a page, send it to a donor, and expect great results.

-Having words that matter means that your emails and social media posts and in-person requests must have some thought behind them.
-They need a strategy.
+Having the right message means that your emails, social media posts, and in-person requests must have some thought behind them.

 You need to slow down, think, and find the right words.